refrigerator magnets

 At the end of the street, I noticed Esmeralda.
 Young Esmeralda Kask.
 I hadn’t seen her in ages.
 She looked quite beautiful in her dress, her chestnut hair was pulled back.
 There was something about those blue pearls of eyes, the slope of her cheeks.
 There was no one as beautiful as Esmeralda Kask.
 Not in this world.
 Something strange was happening though.
 She was leading a flock of sheep.
 When had Esmeralda become a shepherd?
 Or was she a shepherdess?
 I was too old for her, but I loved her anyway.
 Such loves are non-negotiable.

 Just then my mother emerged from a store, clutching her grandmother’s pearls.
 “You, young lady,” she called out to Esmeralda.
 “What do you plan to do with all of those sheep?”
 Esmeralda blinked a few times.
-“I am going to sheer them,” said Esmeralda.
+“I am going to shear them,” said Esmeralda.
 “It’s been such a cold winter.
 I am going to make myself a warm coat.”
 “That sounds like a lovely idea,” my mother said and waved.
 Their interaction brought a tear to my eye.
 For Esmeralda Kask was what the Estonians would call a silmarõõm, my one true love.
 The tear swelled and rolled down my ice cold cheek.

 your room